jeeb/avisynth/distrib/docs/english/source/avisynthdoc/script_ref/script_ref_arrays.rst

         }
       }

-More checks on array parameters in user defined functions.
+Some facts which are inherited from the compatible Avisynth functionality.

-Array-typed parameters with "name" have the value "Undefined" when they are not passed.
+-  Array-typed parameters with "name" have the value "Undefined" when they are not passed.

-Note: but the value is defined and is a zero-sized array if the parameter is unnamed, like in other Avisynth functions.
+-  But the value is "Defined" and its value is a zero-sized array if the parameter is unnamed, like in other Avisynth functions.

+**"Array of Anything" issues**

-Warning for resolving parameter handling for array of anything parameter when array(s) would be passed directly.
+What about parameter handling for "array of anything" parameter when array(s) would be passed directly.

-Memo:
+Avisynth traditionally makes difference between zero-or-more and one-or-more kind of array parameters.
+The special case is "array of anything"

-- Avisynth signature: .+ or .*
+- Avisynth signature: .* or .+
-- Script function specifier val_array or val_array_nz
+- Script function specifier val_array or val_array_nz (nz denotes to nonzero)

 When parameter signature is array of anything (.+ or .*) and the parameter is passed unnamed (even if it is a named parameter) then